jobovy/galpy/doc/source/index.rst

      Uses ``galpy.orbit`` integration in ``MWPotential2014`` to investigate the orbits of different types of low-mass core-helium-burning stars.
 #. *Is there a disk of satellites around the Milky Way?*, Moupiya Maji, Qirong Zhu, Federico Marinacci, & Yuexing Li (2017), submitted (`arXiv/1702.00485 <http://arxiv.org/abs/1702.00485>`_):
      Employs ``galpy.orbit`` integration in ``MWPotential2014`` to predict the future paths of 11 classical Milky-Way satellites to investigate whether they remain in a disk configuration.
+#. *The devil is in the tails: the role of globular cluster mass evolution on stream properties*, Eduardo Balbinot & Mark Gieles (2017), *Mon.
+Not.
+Roy.
+Astron.
+Soc.*, submitted (`arXiv/1702.02543 <http://arxiv.org/abs/1702.02543>`_):
+     Uses ``galpy.orbit`` integration in ``MWPotential2014`` of globular clusters in the Milky-Way halo.
+These integrations are used to investigate the clusters'  mass loss due to tidal stripping, taking the effects of collisional dynamics in the cluster into account, and to evaluate the visibility of their (potential) tidal tails.

 Indices and tables